Bioinformatics - Master Programme

 Special features of the programme:

-- A combination of advanced research with training of current techniques, as well as the development of novel software tools
+- Combines research with training in current methods as well as the development of novel software tools.

 - Close connections to research in an international environment

 - Makes extensive use of hands-on training.

 - Continuously gets top scores in student course evaluations.